Harry-Ell/609-CW3/README.md

 ## Repository Overview

-Below is a breakdown of the contents of this repository, including scripts, tests, and supplementary notebooks:
+Below is a breakdown of the contents of this repository, including scripts, tests, and supplementary notebooks.
+The intended point of entry to the repository is our submission notebook,  `notebook_writeup/submission.ipynb`.
+A brief explanation of all folders and sub files is given below.

 ###  `development_steps/`
 Contains notebooks used during development and prototyping of various approaches: